GameFoundry/bsf/README.md

 # License

-Banshee is offered completely free for personal or commercial use.
-Only requirement is that you include Banshee Logo in your application when using any part of Banshee.
-Read `BansheeLicense.rtf` included with the project for more details.
+Banshee is offered completely free for personal or commercial use under the General Public License v3 (GPL v3).
+Read `BansheeLicense.txt` included in the License sub-directory for full license text.
+Licenses and credits for used third-party libraries and tools are included in the same directory.

 # Author